mathworks/matlab-circleci-orb/README.md

 1. Store the token as a context environment variable named `MLM_LICENSE_TOKEN`.
 For more information about contexts, see [Using contexts](https://circleci.com/docs/contexts/).
 2. Access the environment variable through the context in each of the `run-build`, `run-tests`, and `run-command` commands of your pipeline.

 For example, use the latest release of MATLAB on a cloud-hosted runner to run the tests in your private project.
 To install the latest release of MATLAB on the runner, specify the `install` command in your pipeline.
 To run the tests, specify the `run-tests` command.
-In this example, `myToken` is the name of the secret variable that holds the batch licensing token.
+In this example, `my-context` is the name of the context that holds the batch licensing token.

 ```YAML
 pool: